 Renters insurance policies: If you're a renter, you can purchase a policy to cover personal property, additional living expenses and liability insurance without covering the dwelling itself.

-Citizens Insurance Company assessment charges, rate changes and depopulation
+Citizens Insurance Company assessment fees, rate changes and nonrenewals

-A risk of being a Citizens policyholder is that your premiums could see notable and sudden increases in the event of a major statewide disaster.
+A risk of being a Citizens policyholder is that your premiums could suddenly increase after a major statewide disaster.
 Citizens saves a certain percentage of its premium income to pay for future storm claims, but a devastating storm or collection of storms could wipe out those reserves.
 Florida law would then require Citizens to charge higher fees, called assessments, on policyholders until the deficit in reserves is eliminated.

 The first wave of assessments could charge policyholders a fee totaling up to 45% of their policy premium.
 This means that a Citizens policyholder with a premium of $1,000 could potentially face a one-time surcharge of $450 on top of their premium.
 In particularly extreme scenarios there could be emergency assessments charged on top of this over multiple years.
 Private market insurance has its risks too, of course: Insurers can decide to discontinue coverage in high-risk areas or raise rates to cover their losses.

-Additionally, the insurer forecasts that most Citizens Insurance policyholders will see rate increases this year and in the years to come.
-Although policyholders in inland areas outside of South Florida may in fact see rate decreases, vulnerable areas near the coast of the south, such as Miami, are projected to face rate hikes of approximately 10% per year in the coming years.
+Additionally, the insurer forecasts that most Citizens Insurance policyholders will see rate increases each year.
+Although policyholders in inland areas outside of South Florida may in fact see rate decreases, vulnerable areas near the Southern coast, such as Miami, are projected to face rate hikes of about 10% each year.

 Finally, Citizens remains focused on finding coverage in the private market for its policyholders in a process called depopulation.
 When it finds private insurers that are willing to cover you, you will receive a policyholder choice offer letter from Citizens informing you that one or more companies would like to take over your policy and assume coverage of your home.
 In this case, you should review all your options, including potentially staying with Citizens if you desire.
 If you receive this letter but would like to remain with Citizens Insurance, you can fill out an opt out form to exclude yourself from the process.